Skip to main content

 ECE 316, Digital Logic Design may be used towards this requirement if the course is not a part of the student's declared technical core requirements.

-Students may use 2 semesters of the ECE Co-op course and 1 semester of ECE 125S Internship Course to substitute for this requirement.
+Students may use 2 semesters of the ECE Co-op course and/or 1 semester of ECE 125S Internship Course to substitute for this requirement.
+Please email advising with any questions.

 Free Electives